| | | | | | |

 Ingredients You Will Need

 Ground beef: Ground beef works wonders in this Mongolian Ground Beef Noodles dish.
 It imparts a hearty flavor and juicy texture that perfectly complements the rich, sweet and savory notes of the sauce.
+Grass Roots Coop is my go to for the best pasture raised meats.

 Glass noodles: Sweet potato glass noodles, made from sweet potato starch, offer a chewy and translucent texture.
 They add a unique twist to dishes and are also naturally gluten free.